davidlizhonghuang/TieshanNode/README.md

 5, cd tieshannode to let cmd access to this github folder 6, now we are in place to create package, however, at first, we need to configure my account run
-  1,npm set init.author.name "david huang"
+  1,npm set init.author.name "davg"
-  2,npm set init.author.eamil "clousoversea@gmail.com"
+  2,npm set init.author.eamil "ca@gmail.com"
-  3,npm set init.author.url "http://www.y9se.com"
+  3,npm set init.author.url "http://www.e.com"
 run
   npm adduser
 7, now add index.js file to this folder, add some js code in